FadriqueKindler/Music-De-Composer/README.md

 - Chromagram stft
 - Genre Percentage

-## You input a song and it returns a folder with all the info and features of the song
+## Input A Song And Retrieve All Of It´s Features Hassle Free

-By using Machine Learning (Neural Networks) and Librosa, I was able to decompose a song in order to return the raw features that make up that song as well as the percentages of each genre in that song.
+By using Machine Learning (Neural Networks) I was able to decompose a song in order to return the raw features that make up that song as well as the percentages of each genre in that song.

 Using Keras and Tensorflow I have trained a model to predict a song´s genre with over a 90% accuracy.

-## Files and Directories in Github Repo
+## Files And Directories In Github Repo

 -> DEMO_PIPELINE Folder: